-Here at Stay in Devon, we’re passionate about Devon and to celebrate this passion we have produced a guide to why you should love this diverse county too.
+Here at Stay in Devon, we’re passionate about our home county and to celebrate our love for this diverse land we have produced a guide to why you should love Devon too.

 Places of interest

 We could almost write an endless list of places that you need to see during a holiday in Devon.
 From north to south, Devon has plenty of attractions and landmarks that all make fantastic days out.
 Here are our top five places to visit in Devon:

 - Jump aboard MS Oldenburg and sail to Lundy Island just off the north coast for a day exploring one of the wonders of the British Isles.
 If you’re lucky, you might spot a dolphin!